rebuildeq/scripts/notes/aa_summary.md

 It's just my hobby - Loot a specified number of chests Traveller - Discover a number of locations
 Accustomed to cold - Spend days in cold zones
-Educated - Read a number f books
+Educated - Read a number of books
 Traveler's Haven - Own a specified number of houses Stay One's Hunger - Eat a specified number of food items Nothing Serious - Contract a specified number of diseases